How to get and play Minecraft Earth on your phone

 I'll continue to play the game as Microsoft prepares it for worldwide release, and I'll keep this guide updated with what's new.
 In the meantime, you can also follow along with GameSpot's experiences with Minecraft Earth.

-Discuss: Minecraft Earth is like Pokemon Go with blocks: How to get the new phone game
+Discuss: Minecraft Earth is like Pokemon Go with blocks: How to get the AR phone game

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.